 Development Diaries had reported that CentreLSD and Malala Fund teamed up to address the root causes of barriers to girl-child education in Adamawa.

-The population of out-of-school children in Nigeria is over 10 million, according to a survey conducted by the United Nations International Children’s Emergency Fund (UNICEF).
+The population of out-of-school children in Nigeria is over ten million, according to a survey conducted by the United Nations Children’s Emergency Fund (UNICEF).

-Through the ongoing C-CAGE project, over 900 girls have been enroled in schools while 16 safe spaces for girls to learn basic numeracy and vocational skills have been established.
+Through the ongoing C-CAGE project, over 900 girls have been enrolled in schools while 16 safe spaces for girls to learn basic numeracy and vocational skills have been established.

 A combined total of 63,161 girls in the aforementioned LGAs were out of school at the time the project commenced in 2019, according to CentreLSD.

 Meanwhile, the UBE Act amendment bill seeks to extend free and compulsory education from nine to 12 years in Africa’s most populous nation.